 I have a minor announcement to make.
 Ready?
 Get set...
 My culinary point of view has changed.

 But now, a year of attempts later, I must say that I no longer want the same thing...necessarily.
 (I don't want things not to be hilarious.)
 Maybe I should put it another way: I no longer necessarily want to call bullshit on the beautiful photography found in food magazines and cookbooks.
 Because the truth is I've come to love these images and the recipes attached to them.
-These publications haven't just gotten me to the grocery store and into my kitchen, they've inspired me to appreciate the tasks.
+These publications haven't just gotten me to the grocery store and into my kitchen; they've inspired me to appreciate the tasks.

 "Cooking is not about convenience and it's not about shortcuts...
 Take your time.
 Take a long time.
 Move slowly and deliberately and with great attention.

 These recipes then, although exact documents of the way food is prepared at the French Laundry, are only guidelines.
 You're not going to be able to duplicate the dish that I made.
-You may create something that in composition resembles what I made, but more important--and this is my greatest hope--you're going to create something that you have deep respect and feelings and passions for.
+You may create something that in composition resembles what I made, but more important—and this is my greatest hope—you're going to create something that you have deep respect and feelings and passions for.
 And you know what?
 It's going to be more satisfying than anything I could ever make for you."

-With all that finally said, the timing is perfect to share with you a seriously inspired meal I made with my dear dear friend, Mary Anne--of shorty cake and Bûche de Noël fame--while visiting her in Seattle.
+With all that finally said, the timing is perfect to share with you a seriously inspired meal I made with my dear dear friend, Mary Anne—of shorty cake and Buche de Noel fame—while visiting her in Seattle.

-After I explained all of this to Mary Anne, and she corrected my pronunciation of perail (it's per-ay), we planned our menu.
+After I explained all of this to Mary Anne and she corrected my pronunciation of perail (it's per-ay), we planned our menu:

 Arugula with Lemon Dressing and Parmesan